 - poor bone development in children

-If you take medications, be sure to talk to your doctor about whether you should eat foods that are high in phosphorus or take phosphorous supplements.
+If you take these medications or have any of these health conditions, speak with your healthcare provider about whether you should eat foods high in phosphorus or take phosphorous supplements.